dimpu47/monkey-lang/README.md

   Returns the index of `needle` `str` in `haystack` `str`, or the index of `needle` element in `haystack` array.
   Returns -1 if not found.
-- `join(list, sep)` concatenates strs in list to form a single str, with the separator str between each element.
 - `read([filename])` reads standard input or the given file and returns the contents as a str.
 - `sort(list[, func])` sorts the list in place using a stable sort, and returns nil.
 Elements in the list must be orderable with `<` (int, str, or list of those).
 If a key function is provided, it must take the element as an argument and return an orderable value to use as the sort key.
-- `split(str[, sep])` splits the str using given separator, and returns the parts (excluding the separator) as a list.
-If sep is not given or nil, it splits on whitespace.

 ### Objects